StewartLynch/Dev-Dynamic-Appplication-Message-Alerts/docs/index.md

 ### ViewModifier

 There is also something that I do not particularly like about this implementation so far.
-If you look at the code for that alert will note that it  be the same for every app, so why not bring that code into your **AlertService** as a **ViewModifier**.
+If you look at the code for that alert will note that it will be the same for every app, so why not bring that code into your **AlertService** as a **ViewModifier**.

 1. Cut out the *Alert* code and return to the **AlertService** file.
-2. **Import SwiftUI** as you will need it to create a view modifier.
+2. You will need to **Import SwiftUI** as you will need it to create a view modifier so since this also includes UIKit, you can change the import from UIKit to SwiftUI.
-3. Inside the AlertService class, create a view modifier called **AlertModifier** that conforms to **ViewModifier**
+3. Inside the *AlertService* class, create a view modifier called **AlertModifier** that conforms to **ViewModifier**.
-   1. This will have one requirement, a body function that has *content* as a parameter and returns *some view*
+   1. This will have one requirement, a body function that has *content* as a parameter and returns *some view*.
-   2. You can use that content then to apply an alert to.
+   2. You can use that *content* then to apply an alert to.

     ```swift
      struct AlertModifier: ViewModifier {